matze-dd/Tex2txt/README.md

     <li> equation environments are resolved in a way suitable for check of
         interpunction, argument of \text{...} is included into output text;
-        see LAB:EQUATIONS in script for example and detailed description
+        see LAB:EQUATIONS in script for example and detailed description (one can, of course, also delete or replace these "declared" environments)
     </li>
     <li> some treatment for \item[...] labels, see LAB:ITEMS in script
     </li>